mvolkmann/blog/src/neovim.md

 #### Stash Section

-The "Stash" section lists all the current stashes.
+This section lists all the current stashes.
 Selecting a stash shows the stashed changes on the right side.

+The following key mappings apply to this section:

 | Key      | Action                                                          |
 | -------- | --------------------------------------------------------------- |